C2Talon/c2t_kol_scripts/README.md

 `boolean c2t_cast(int num,skill spell)`
 * This is for multi-casting a blood spell or cheat code, where `spell` is the skill to use and `num` is the times to use it.
 Ex: `c2t_cast(2,$skill[CHEAT CODE: Triple Size])`

-## c2t_coldCabinetTracker
+## c2t_coldMedicineTracker

-Simply gets the list of items offered by the cold medicine cabinet and puts them into the property `c2t_coldCabinetItems`.
+Simply gets the list of items offered by the cold medicine cabinet and puts them into the property `_c2t_coldMedicineItems`.

-`c2t_coldCabinetItems` is arraged based on the choice order in the adventure.
+`_c2t_coldMedicineItems` is arraged based on the choice order in the adventure.
 Example:
 * "ice crown,frozen tofu pop,Doc's Fortifying Wine,anti-odor cream,Fleshazole&trade;"

 ### Usage

 Can be used on the CLI to update the property if the cabinet has items listed.

-If `imported` into a script, the following function can be used to update the property
+If `import`ed into a script, the following function can be used to update the property
-* `void c2t_coldCabinetTracker()`
+* `void c2t_coldMedicineTracker()`

 ## c2t_harvest_battery